ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 ![](./loop.png)

-We gather information about the loop and the values used withing:
+We gather information about the loop and the values used within:

 * First, we see a `xor` instruction of two 32bit registers with the result being converted to a signed byte and printed to stdout using `printf("%c\n",...)`
 * A counter in `rax`/`rbp-local_30h` is compared to the value of `rbp-local_3ch`.
 We highlight (`/`) "local_3ch" and find this counter (Value: `0x26`) in the beginning of our `main` function: ![](./local_3ch.png)
 * We also see a QWORD table, which is copied using the `rep movsq` instruction to `rbp-local_1c0h`, which is used .
 We print it:

 ![](./0x401480.png)
-* A `fread` call preceding the loop reads one element of the size stored in `rbp-local_38h` (which turns out to be the value `0x1f40001809e0` stored with `movabs` in the beginning of `main`) into `rbp-local_80h`.
+* A `fread` call preceding the loop reads one element of the size stored in `rbp-local_38h` (which turns out to be the value `0x1f40001809e0` - ~31TB, the size of the file - stored with `movabs` in the beginning of `main`) into `rbp-local_80h`.
 This address is then used together with the previous QWORD table values to read a single byte from presumably the downloaded file and stored into the `edx` register of our `xor` instruction
 * We highlight "local_2340h" to find yet another table (this time containig `0x26` DWORD values) and counter (bb: `0x401089`), which are then stored into the second operand `eax` of our `xor` instruction:

 ![](./0x401680.png)